katex-rs/katex-rs/docs/GETTING_STARTED.md

 | cargo-nextest (faster test runner) | `cargo install --locked cargo-nextest` |

 > Tip: the repository ships an [xtask helper](../xtask/src/main.rs) that wraps
-> complex workflows such as screenshot tests and flamegraph collection.
+> workflows such as screenshot tests and data extraction.

 ## 3. Run the verification suite